glennhickey/progressiveCactus/README.md

 It is also convenient to add the location of `progressiveCactus/bin` to your PATH environment variable.

+If any errors occur during the build process, you are unlikely to be able to use the tool.

 *Note that all dependencies are also built and included in the submodules/ directory.
 This increases the size and build time but greatly simplifies installation and version management.
 The installation does not create or modify any files outside the progressiveCactus/ directory. *

 Running the aligner